5 candidates running for 3 Morton County Commission seats

 Nathan Boehm

-Boehm has served on several local boards, including 22 years on the Morton County Farm Board, though he has not held public office before.
-Boehm said he has also worked with and testified before the Legislature.
+Boehm has served on several local boards, including 22 years on the Morton County Farm Bureau, though he has not held public office before.
+Boehm said he also has worked with and testified before the Legislature.
 His father was in politics, and Boehm believes it is now his time to serve the community.

 "Somebody needs to step up, and I intend to do that," he said.